-Repositioning which generally refers to changing or alternating the position of baby’s head to allow even distribution of the weight of baby’s head.
-The objective is to prevent or treat flat spot.
-Repositioning is often effective for prevention of flat head during the first 3 to 4 months of age and when applied more than 50% of awake time.
+The objective is to prevent or treat flat spots and is often effective in their first 3 to 4 months of life, when applied for more than 50% of their awake time.
+So when do you apply repositioning?

-2. When baby is awake, more tummy time will take pressure off baby’s head.
-Tummy time activities should be under close supervision for baby’s safety.
+- When baby is awake, more tummy time will take pressure off baby’s head.
+These activities should be under close supervision for baby’s safety.

 Cranial Remoulding Helmet Therapy

 Cranial remoulding helmets have been used to treat flat head syndrome since the late 1980s.
 How effective is this therapy?

 Prescribed for infants to correct their head shape with the aid of a cranial orthosis (usually made of an outer hard shell with a foam lining), it works by leaving gaps where flat spots are, allowing skull growth instead of flattening.

 Constant, gentle pressure helps to redirect head growth and adjustments are made as the treatment progresses.